jappavoo/UndertheCovers/README.md

 ## Companion Container

-There is a companion container available in this repository:
+There is a companion container available here:

 https://github.com/jappavoo/bu-cs-book-dev

-The container has:
+Once built the container has:
 - all the software required to follow along and do the examples and exercises
 - all the software required to author, build and publish the books

-The easiest way for a reader of these books to use the container is to  use the launch button on one of the pages.
+The easiest way for a reader of these books to use the container is to  via the launch button on one of the pages.
 This will launch the container on the jupyterhub service specified, clone the books contents into the container and start a jupyter server on the container for you to interact with.
 The launch button also automatically redirects the browser to open a connection to the newly launched jupyter server.

 The container can however also be used manually by cloning its [repository](https://github.com/jappavoo/bu-cs-book-dev) and using its [Makefile](https://github.com/jappavoo/bu-cs-book-dev/blob/main/Makefile).